 Timing is everything during the flowering stage.
 To get the best results, you should start adding Big Bud to your feeding routine during the first few weeks of flowering, typically from weeks one through three.
 This gives your plants the phosphorus and potassium they need to kickstart bloom development.
 Just as important is knowing when to stop.
 You should stop using Big Bud about two weeks before you plan to harvest.
 This flushing period helps ensure a clean, high-quality final product.
 Sticking to a consistent schedule helps your plants transition smoothly through each phase of their growth.

-Manage pH to Prevent Nutrient Lockout
+How to Manage pH and Prevent Nutrient Lockout

 Your plants can only absorb the food you give them if the pH level of your growing medium is in the right range.
 If the pH is too high or too low, your plants can experience nutrient lockout, meaning they can't access the nutrients available to them.
 Advanced Nutrients has a 'pH Perfect' technology that helps automatically balance pH, which is a huge help.
 However, if you're mixing Big Bud with products from other brands, you'll need to check and adjust the pH yourself.
 Regularly testing your water and nutrient solution with a pH meter will prevent lockout and keep your plants happy.